 Also called 'remembrance bears', a keepsake bear lets you place a small amount of cremation ashes in a beautiful, cuddly toy.
 A memorial bear will normally have an opening at the back in which you can place a token amount of ashes (in a small sealed plastic bag).
 Some companies will even design a unique bear for you.

 This way, you really can hold your loved one close to you.

 UK based company, Heavenly Stars Fireworks is a specialist company that can help you stage a stunning memorial firework display or create fireworks for you to hold your own display, using a small amount of your loved one’s cremation ashes.

 You should not feel pressured into doing any of the above suggestions with your loved one’s ashes.
 Sometimes, less is more; maybe keeping the ashes in an urn at home would work best for you.

 A lot of the unique things to do with ashes only require a very small amount of ashes, so it is possible to do something unique, as well as keep the remainder of ashes at home with you or scattered in a meaningful location.
 Read our guide on the best place to scatter ashes.

-Some of the options we’ve listed can be costly, so you should consider your budget before making a decision.
+Some of the ashes keepsake ideas we’ve listed can be costly, so you should consider your budget before making a decision.
 It is also important to discuss options with other family members.